List of shopping malls in Toronto

-Toronto has several shopping malls across the city, including five major destination malls that are among the largest and profitable in Canada.
+Toronto has several shopping malls across the city, including five major destination malls that are among the largest and most profitable in Canada.
 The first enclosed shopping mall in Toronto was the Toronto Arcade in the downtown core.
 The first shopping mall of the enclosed, automobile-centred design type was Yorkdale Shopping Centre, which opened in 1964.

 Major shopping centres

 Toronto's five major shopping centres each have over one hundred stores and are anchored by multiple department stores, international brands and luxury retailers.
 They are also the five largest malls in Toronto by floor space.
 Each provides thousands of automobile parking spaces.
-With the exception of Sherway Gardens, all of these malls have direct pedestrian connections with the Toronto subway system, though Sherway Gardens has a bus terminal connecting Toronto Transit Commission and MiWay bus routes.
+With the exceptions of Sherway Gardens and Scarborough Town Centre, all of these malls have direct pedestrian connections with the Toronto subway system, though Sherway Gardens has a bus terminal connecting Toronto Transit Commission and MiWay bus routes and Scarborough Town Centre was connected to Scarborough Centre station of Line 3 Scarborough until the line's permanent closure in July 2023, though the former station still has an active bus terminal.
 Yorkdale Shopping Centre is Toronto's first of its kind and was the world's largest shopping mall at the time of opening, while Toronto Eaton Centre is the most visited shopping mall in North America.
 These five malls were completed within a 13-year span in the 1960s and 1970s.
 The five malls are owned by either Cadillac Fairview or Oxford Properties, two of Canada's largest commercial real estate investment companies.
-A sixth major mall is planned by Cadillac Fairview in Toronto's planned East Harbour neighbourhood by the intersection of Don Valley Parkway and Gardiner Expressway/Lake Shore Boulevard and be also served by the East Harbour station on the Ontario Line.
+A sixth major mall is planned by Cadillac Fairview in Toronto's planned East Harbour neighbourhood by the intersection of Don Valley Parkway and Gardiner Expressway / Lake Shore Boulevard and be also served by the planned East Harbour Transit Hub on the Ontario Line and GO Transit's Lakeshore East line.

 District or neighbourhood shopping centres

 The district or neighbourhood level of shopping centres in Toronto are typically built around one or a few department stores or grocery supermarkets and are enclosed.
 These shopping centres typically provide a surrounding free parking lot.
 Most of these are located in the suburbs of Toronto, where land was available for parking.
 There are only two shopping malls of this type within Toronto's pre-1998 city limits: Dufferin Mall (on Dufferin Street south of Bloor Street and north of College Street) and Gerrard Square (on Gerrard Street East east of Pape Avenue and west of Jones Avenue).
-The third shopping mall in Old Toronto, Galleria Shopping Centre (at Dufferin Street and Dupont Street), was demolished in January 2020.
+The third shopping mall in Old Toronto, Galleria Shopping Centre (at Dufferin Street and Dupont Street), was demolished in January 2020 and is being replaced with condo developments.
 There are a few ethnic malls of this type as well.
+Woodbine Mall has Fantasy Fair, a small year-round indoor amusement park primarily for young children.